Winter Travel Tips and Information

 Sno-Park permits issued in California and Idaho are honored in Oregon, and Oregon permits are honored in those states.

 Rain can create dangerous driving conditions: reduced visibility, reduced traction between tires and the road, and less predictable car handling.
 When it’s raining, be cautious and give yourself more time to get where you are going.
 Also remember to:

 Slow down, especially through high water.
-Driving through several inches of water at high speed can cause you to lose control of the car; it could also splash water into the engine and stall it.
-Lowering your speed helps you prepare for sudden stops caused by disabled cars, debris and other wet-weather hazards.
+Driving through several inches of water at high speed can cause you to lose control of the car.
+It could also splash water into the engine and stall it.
+Lower your speed so you are prepared for sudden stops caused by disabled cars, debris and other wet-weather hazards.

 Keep your distance.
 A car needs two to three times more stopping distance on wet roads.

 Maintain your vehicle during wet weather

 Before heading out in wet weather, check your wipers for signs of damage.
 Replace wiper blades regularly.